jemini-io/blog/posts/intro-to-js-proxy.md

 # Intro to Using Javascript Proxy: Learn to Optimize a Logger

+Have you ever used javascript’s [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) class?
+I’m going to show you how you can use it wrap objects and optimize a mock logging library.

 - [Intro to Using Javascript Proxy: Learn to Optimize a Logger](#intro-to-using-javascript-proxy-learn-to-optimize-a-logger)
   - [Create a Simple Logger](#create-a-simple-logger)
   - [Expose the Logger’s Weakness](#expose-the-loggers-weakness)